mengru-zhang-2357/Assignment3/README.md

 | **Chris Xu** | Visualization #2 (Bar chart), Summary Statistics | `Vis_2` | Created faceted bar charts and descriptive summary tables |

 ## Collaboration Workflow
-- Each member created a separate branch for their assigned task in R
+- Each member created a separate branch for their assigned task in R.
-- Members committed changes with descriptive messages using R
+- Members committed changes with descriptive messages using R.
-- Changes were pushed to GitHub and reviewed via pull requests
+- Changes were pushed to GitHub and reviewed via pull requests.
-- Members reviewed the final code and output together before the reproducible report was generated
+- Members reviewed the final code and output together before the reproducible report was generated.

 ## Reproducibility
 To reproduce this analysis:
-1. Open RStudio, go to File → New Project → Version Control → Git
+1. Open RStudio.
+Go to File → New Project → Version Control → Git
 2. Paste the repo URL:
    `https://github.com/mengru-zhang-2357/Assignment3.git`
 3. Click "Create Project".